Followers

 The Place

-The lead-in title might have you thinking this about some Crusader-era battle cry or pot advocates targeting the middle east.
-But it is, in fact about a place.
-A place in central New York that comprised fertile fields and verdant forests encumbered by freshwater and a population of settlers from Germany.
-The name itself, variously spelled and pronounced, has long been a matter of curiosity, conjecture, and myth - and may always remain so.
-The name Stone Arabia, Steen Rabi, or Steen Raby in its Dutch spellings, is found in Dutch writings long before its use in America.
-Regardless of its origins, Stone Arabia, in the eastern Mohawk Valley, became the land of promise to various groups of settlers.
-But primarily to Germans from the Palatinate and Swiss who came to America in the 17th and 18th centuries.
-Curiously, the name was sometimes applied at various times to an area on the west side of the Hudson near Kingston, to the site of today's North Troy, and finally to the central Mohawk Valley.
-According to land records, for a few years just before the Revolution, Stone Arabia was given as a name to that section later to be called the Palatine District extending from the Nose to the Falls and northward to Canada, but on March 8, 1773, it lost this wider application and from that time the name was confined to the land patent in the Mohawk region.
+Regardless of its origins, Stone Arabia, in the eastern Mohawk Valley, became a land of promise for different groups of settlers, especially Germans from the Palatinate and Swiss who arrived in the 17th and 18th centuries.
+Interestingly, the name was sometimes used to describe areas on the west side of the Hudson near Kingston, the site of today's North Troy, and finally the central Mohawk Valley.
+According to land records, just before the Revolution, Stone Arabia referred to a region later called the Palatine District, stretching from the Nose to the Falls and northward to Canada.
+However, on March 8, 1773, it lost this broader meaning, and from then on, the name was limited to the land patent in the Mohawk region.

 The Valley